 - Facebook – had also fallen prey to bias in 2019, when the company allowed marketers and brands to target their customers based on religion, race, and gender.
-This allowed the AI models to show ads on the requirement of nurses, secretaries, and more to women and jobs on taxi drivers to men, specifically those from weak financial backgrounds.
+This allowed the AI models to show ads on the requirement of nurses, secretaries, and more for women and jobs for taxi drivers to men, specifically those from weak financial backgrounds.

 What Causes Bias In AI?

 Bias is involuntary, and most of it stems from natural inclination and beliefs.
 It becomes difficult for a professional to identify and acknowledge bias as what is different and subjective could be a fact or truth for them.
 That’s why bias gets introduced in several intricate ways into a system, which are